Project by Robert Searle

 Before proceeding further, it should be stressed that Primary Stage TFE may be largely avoided in part, or altogether in favour of Advanced Stage TFE.
 The reason for this is because of possible fears of inflationary risk as a somewhat limited amount of mainly new non-repayable money could be created directly into the economy.
 This though ofcourse would be carefully monitored by conventional Economic Indicators, and inflation could be dealt with by conventional "controls" of interest rates, and taxation rises to help reduce money in circulation.

 If Primary Stage TFE is undertaken the introduction of Smart Banks, or rather Facilitation Banks, or FBs is a crucial start.They can be seen as "superbanks", or as possible prototypes of future banks, and banking.
 They could become a part of the mainstream banking system but they have a far tighter regulatory framework to operate in.
-However, as indicated earlier governments could also create their own money electronically with the right legal framework.
-They could though use FBs instead.
+However, as indicated earlier governments could also directly create their own money electronically with the right legal framework.
+Alternatively, they coulduse FBs instead.

 Anyhow, FBs would have powers to electronically create closely monitored new non-repayable debt-free money (ie. Facilitation Finance ) as well as repayable interest free loans if necessary.
 The interest on loans does not have to come from the customer but could instead be electronically created by the Central Bank, or by some independent authority.
 Something similiar could happen with the new non-repayable capital.
-In other words, an operating cost ideally, or alternatively "grant interest" which could increase depending on the amount created.
+In other words, an operating cost ideally, or alternatively Grant Interest which could increase depending on the amount of new money created.

 The basic aim, and purpose of such FBs is to create funds for projects which would be difficult if not "impossible" to finance by conventional means as indicated earlier on.
 Their remit though is largely targetted at investing in full, or in part in large, or small-scale concerns to do with renewable energy alternatives, enviromental projects as well as social/ethical "entrepreneurial" businesses.